 Simmo: Probably me.
 Or Ian, who has been known to ask, “can we listen to the Bladerunner soundtrack?”
 Only for us to discover that it was actually just a rip of the audio from the film.
 “It’s great because you can make up your own pictures to go with it!”, he claimed.
 I think after 12 years you more or less learn exactly what each person finds irritating and how to avoid doing it.
 At least, most of the time…

 What’s been the best gig you’ve played in Nottingham?

 Dan: I really enjoyed playing The Rescue Rooms in 2007 when we supported Kieron Hebden and the late Steve Reid.
 We played really well and the crowd were disturbingly enthusiastic.
 It was just one of those shows where everything came together nicely.

 Dave: Good question.
 Playing with Thee More Shallows at Bunkers Hill was a great experience considering we co-promoted it.
 Supporting Bardo Pond at The Maze was also fantastic; I’d never really dug their records but live it made total sense and I was blown away.
 They were lovely folks too.
 Throw in our appearance at Damn You!
 Christmas Covers 2007 and a few gigs with Sincabeza and we had many a fantastic time.
 Just don’t ask us about Junktion7.

 Have you had any nightmare performances?

-What do you do like to do in Nottingham when you aren’t playing in the band?
+What do you like to do on a night out in Nottingham?

 Any final words for the LeftLion readers?